lkosson/reportviewercore/README.md

 After including `ReportItemSchemas.xsd` file in your project, Report Designer should see a new datasource called `ReportItemSchemas` which you can use to add a dataset to your report.

+Visual Studio 2022 does not support Report Designer as of 2022.01.

 # What works
  * RDLC file loading and compiling
  * Local data sources